tjordanv/CashEd/frontend/README.md

   - an email icon that allows users to copy the email address of the corresponding creator to their clipboard.
 Used in the BioCard component.
 ### accounts
 - **AccountCard.js**
+  - The card component that renders a given bank account object
 - **AccountCardList.js**
 ### authentication
 - **FormFooter.js**